-The advantages of buying an established accounting practice can’t be overstated but you need to be smart about it and thorough in your process.
+The advantages of buying an established tax and accounting practice can’t be overstated but you need to be smart about it and thorough in your process.
 Conducting due diligence, understanding how well you fit into the existing practice structure in regards to the seller’s values and business philosophy as well as gaining a clear picture of the types of clients and operations of the firm, will give you a strong head start in making the right choice.

 The good news is that whether you want to purchase a modestly sized practice that’s looking for a quick sell or are thinking about investing in a larger CPA firm, there are incredible opportunities out there.